Step One: Initial Enquiry

 • A list of issues, problems and questions to contribute to the agenda for discussion.

-The reviewer(s) will most likely visit the institution for a discussion based on issues raised in the documentation.
+The reviewer(s) will meet with you online for a discussion based on issues raised in the documentation.
 The emphasis will be on encouraging development of the programme in light of the experience of the whole named award and informing the development of the named award through the experience of the specific programme.
 The reviewer(s) will write a report on the process which will be submitted to the PDF Committee for ratification.

 Termination